codesnippetspro/code-snippets/README.md

 ## Frequently Asked Questions

-Further documentation is available on the [plugin website](http://code-snippets.bungeshea.com/docs/).
+Further documentation is available on the [plugin website](http://code-snippets.bungeshea.com/).

+### How can I insert my snippet into the post text editor?
+Snippets that you add to this plugin are not meant to be inserted into the text editor.
+Instead, they are run on your site just as if they were added to your functions.php file.

 ### Do I need to include the `<?php`, `<?` or `?>` tags in my snippet?
 No, just copy all the content inside those tags.
 If you accidentally forget (or just like being lazy), the tags will be stripped from the beginning and end of the snippet when you save it.
-You can, however, use those tags *inside* your snippets to start and end HTML sections.
+You can, however, use those tags *inside* your snippets to start and end HTML sections

-### Is there a way to add a snippet but not run it right away?
-Yes.
-Just add it but do not activate it yet.

-### How can I insert my snippet into the post text editor?
-Snippets that you add to this plugin are not meant to be inserted into the text editor.
-Instead, they are run on your site just as if they were added to your functions.php file.

 ### Help!
 I just activated a snippet, and my whole site broke!
 You can try activating 'safe mode'.
 All snippets will not execute while safe mode is active, allowing you to access your site and deactivate the snippet that is causing the error.
 To activate safe mode, add the following line to your wp-config.php file, just before the line that reads `/* That's all, stop editing!
 Happy blogging. */`:

     define('CODE_SNIPPETS_SAFE_MODE', true);

  To turn safe mode off, either [comment out](http://php.net/manual/language.basic-syntax.comments.php) this line or delete it.

+### Is there a way to add a snippet but not run it right away?
+Yes.
+Just add it but do not activate it yet.

 ### What do I use to write my snippets?
 The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, bracket matching, search, tabulate and other cool features to the code editor.